How Long Does Alcohol Stay in Your Breast Milk?

 This is when you will be particularly glad that you thought ahead and started squirreling away pumped breast milk (though make sure it’s fresh!).

-Ideally, you’ll pump right before you head out to your soiree so that you have fresh, delicious breast milk waiting for your baby upon your return.
+Ideally you’ll pump right before you head out to your soiree so that you have fresh, delicious breast milk waiting for your baby upon your return.

-You can use milk that has been in a refrigerator it was stored within 8 days, milk in a freezer (with a refrigerator) for 3 to 4 months, and deeply frozen milk for 12 months.
+You can use milk that has been in a refrigerator it was stored within 8 days, milk in a freezer (with a refrigerator) for 3 to 4 months, and deep frozen milk for 12 months.

 Heck, even room temperature milk is good for a minimum of 4 hours.